Willkommen bei den Thunderbird-Add-ons.

 I will only add archaic words if they don't interfere with other words.

 I developed Proofing Tool GUI (open-source tool) hoping someone would improve the GB speller, but months went by and no one volunteered, so I took the task myself in 2013.

 I have created the best up-to-date British speller.
 It encompasses several fields of knowledge, from simple to complex words.

 It doesn't matter your religion, sex, age or academic background, everyone should have access to all words equally free.

 To make sure the words I add are the correct ones, I have been looking for them in credible sources:

 5) Merriam-Webster Dictionary (used with caution ⚠);

 8) Physical dictionaries.

-In January 2015 I purchased an "Oxford Gold Account" to have a higher access in Oxford Dictionaries.
+In January 2015, I purchased an "Oxford Gold Account" to have a higher access to Oxford Dictionaries.